enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 **Note**: The deployment instructions assume a working kubernetes cluster with OVS CNI installed.
 You can optionally use the [testbed-automator](testbed-automator/) directory to prepare the Kubernetes cluster.
 This includes creating the VM, setting up the K8s cluster, configuring the cluster, installing various Container Network Interfaces (CNIs), configuring OVS bridges, and preparing for the deployment of the 5G Core network.

-(optional) Create a test context and set it as default.
+(optional) Create a free5gc context and set it as default.

 ```
-kubectl create ns test
+kubectl create ns free5gc
 kubectl config view # See the kubectl config.
 kubectl config current-context # See the actual context.
 kubectl config set-context <context-name> --namespace=<namespace-name> --cluster=<cluster-name> --user=<user-name> # Create a new context.